Chapter 7. The Alvin Research Submersible and Seafloor Hydrothermal Vents

 The night before the dive the necessary experimental equipment is tested one last time and loaded in the work basket mounted on the front of the sub and the dive plan is verbally worked out with the dive master and the selected Alvin pilot for the next day.
 On dive day everybody is busy from daybreak until dusk.
 The sub goes in the water about 8 am and plans to return around 5 pm in order to assure both launch and recovery are conducted in daylight.
 Time is money in this expensive business and dives are scheduled for as much bottom time as possible so one long day of diving in a single dive is vastly preferable to multiple short trips.
 Dive and recovery is assisted by swimmers – everybody on the Atlantis crew is eligible for this swim/assist duty and many of them love it – never mind the frigid water temperatures sometimes involved.

-bottom.
-I have no idea what it is.
+The first creature I saw on the bottom.
+I have no idea what it is. |

-at 8500 ft below the sea
+Jellyfish just drifting by -- at 8500 ft below the sea |

 you are on the bottom – hence, a lot of chatter with topside seems unnecessary and even a bit intrusive.
 The crew up on the mother ship understands and don’t pester the sub crew any more than necessary.
 On my dive and on several others the sub crew for the day was asked to talk briefly over a complex sonar-satellite-telephone multiple comm link to some junior high school kids in California, as part of an educational outreach experiment.
 The most memorable question the kids asked was, what is the biggest fish you have ever seen?

-to lots of purple optopi
+The region was home to lots of purple optopi |

 In the process of getting to the CORKs and working on the bottom we got to see some pretty weird and interesting local wildlife.
 Some of our pictures are included here.
 Notice the vivid colors of the jelly fish that happened to drift by and the fish, octopi and other strange looking creatures.
 This seemed downright strange to me since no light had ever reached these depths in millions of years (until we brought our artificial lights along).
 What possible reason could there be for these creatures to exhibit such striking coloration?
 And I am sure I saw eyes on some of them.
 Why would they have eyes?